🤖

 Summary

 By going through this tutorial, major functionalities of MAX7219 are introduced.
 Although it's designed to drive 7-segment displays, it can also be used to drive LEDs in a more general scenario.
-For example, a 8x8 dot-matrix display is another popular application which uses MAX7219 as the driving IC.
+For example, a is another popular application which uses MAX7219 as the driving IC.
 This gives a good demonstration about how to use the raw data mode on driving such matrix displays.
 And we will take a closer look at it with another tutorial.